gvallee/dpu_offload_service/doc/ucc_integration.md

 the endpoint cache is fully populated, mainly to ensure that all the data required to perform any XGVMI operations between any rank and any service process is possible.
-In other words, the current implementation has a synchronization point on the host to make sure that the cache is populated, which also implies that the cache is also virtually populated on all service processes.
+In other words, the current implementation has a synchronization point on the host to make sure that the cache is populated, which also implies that the cache is virtually populated on all service processes.